Get

 3. Recurring Skin or Ear Infections

 Chronic infections are commonly seen in dogs suffering from a food allergy.
 These infections result from inflammation and can be present in the ears, on the paws, or even as skin lesions on other parts of the body, which result from excessive scratching.
-If your dog is showing signs of infection, it’s time to see your vet for proper diagnosis and treatment.
+If your dog is showing signs of infection, it’s time to see a vet for proper diagnosis and treatment.

 hot spot on dog's neck